 Both technical and economic data must be collected in order to conduct the TEA.
 Technical data often describes material and energy flows between the individual system elements, and economic data involves factors such as raw materials costs, energy costs, and capital expenditures.
 If the person or group conducting the TEA is not the same as those directly developing the technology under consideration, it is vital for them to work closely with the developer to fully understand all of the different technical features that go into producing the product.
 To ease the communication process here, extra work may be required on both sides to understand the technological aspects of the product as well as the purpose for techno-economic assessment generally.

 Another relevant economic data point that TEA practitioners often collect is the sales price of the competing, benchmark product, which can be found directly or calculated using a cost-plus approach that adds a constant amount of profit on top of the costs of producing the benchmark product.
 TEA practitioners may also choose to build an additional cost model to ascertain the manufacturing cost of the benchmark product—if this cost measure is not already available—to understand the extent to which customer willingness-to-pay and non-manufacturing costs influence the current market price of the product.
-This kind of analysis may be informative for pricing and go-to-market strategies for the new product.
+This kind of analysis may be informative for pricing and go-to-market strategies for the new product as well as comparisons of primary cost drivers.

 Many processes lead to the production of more than just one product.
 A given process may produce multiple products known as co-products, or it may involve the production of by-products.
 Processes may also utilize wastes from other processes as an input, and they may even recycle some of their own wastes back into the production system.
 When a system produces a primary product but also has these other functions, it is known as multifunctionality.
 Multifunctionality has implications for the allocation of production costs.
 How this allocation occurs depends on the goal of the study.
 While certain studies may only analyze total costs and total outputs, others may require some level of cost allocation for decision-making purposes.
 A common method is economic allocation that allocates the costs of production based on the expected selling prices of each product.

-Multifunctionality also has implications for the allocation of environmental impacts, which are discussed in the LCA Guidelines linked at the top of this page and the corresponding section on this site.
+Multifunctionality also has implications for the allocation of environmental impacts, which are discussed in section C.4.3.3 of the LCA guidelines and the corresponding section on this site.
 If both an LCA and a TEA are being conducted, the approach for addressing multifunctionality should be consistent across the studies.

 Common data points used in TEA studies for CCUS technologies include CO2 prices, CO2 purity levels, electricity prices, hydrogen prices, mineral prices, fossil-based organic compound prices, and catalyst prices.
-For each of these, regional context, price volatility, and potential pre-processing and transportation costs must be considered carefully, as different plant locations, production times, or product feature needs respectively can affect the overall cost of production.
-The full TEA guidelines linked at the top of this page contain more guidance related to each of these inputs.
+For each of these, regional context, price volatility, and potential pre-processing and transportation costs must be considered carefully, as different plant locations, production times, or product feature requirements respectively can affect the overall cost of production.
+The full TEA guidelines contain more guidance related to each of these inputs.

 Calculating Informative Indicators